 Often, a thrombotic stroke is caused by atherosclerosis, a condition where the blood vessels become narrow or blocked due to the buildup of plaque.
 Embolic strokes are often caused by atrial fibrillation, which is associated with an irregular heartbeat that causes blood to pool in the upper chambers of the heart and leads to a clot.

-Well, doctors agree that controlling risk factors like high blood pressure, managing atherosclerosis, and keeping high cholesterol under control can make a huge difference in your risk for an ischemic stroke.
+Doctors agree that controlling risk factors like high blood pressure, managing atherosclerosis, and keeping high cholesterol under control can make a huge difference in your risk for an ischemic stroke.
+Try establishing a regular exercise routine and focusing on your diet.

 There are 2 different kinds of hemorrhagic stroke: